nickmarietta/nickmarietta.github.io/index.md

     Lab 12, part 1 was my all-time favorite because of the image it created.
     When first getting into programming, I thought that it was only used for things such as webpages or games.
-This program made me realize the true reaches that coding can be applied to.
+This program made me realize the true reaches that coding can be applied to which I really enjoyed.
 Not only did this program help me realize that, but also how classes work.